gilcierweb/app-rust-nuxt/api-rust/README.md

 ```

-### Run populate data fake with inspired by db:seed from ruby on rails
+### Run populate data fake inspired by db:seed from ruby on rails

 ```shell
 cd api-rust/